-20. In today's society school should give
+20.In today's society school should give

-- 21. The 1968 national policy teacher education adopted by the Indian Government laid stress on the following aspects of teacher's education - a.
+- a.
+Ornamental base b.
+Vocational base c.
+Both a & b d. activity base - 21.
+The 1968 national policy teacher education adopted by the Indian Government laid stress on the following aspects of teacher's education - a.
 Adequate emoluments and academic freedom for teachers. - b.
 Travel allowance and family pensions for teachers - c.
 In-service training and correspondence education for teachers. - d.
 Promotion and retirement facilities for teachers. - 22.
-The National Educational Policy of 1979, recommended also about the public chools - a. their uniqueness and traditions have to preserved the interests of the best talents of the country - b. they should be brought under laws and regulations of the government public education system - c. they must be allowed the autonomy that was bestowed on them by the past system of education - d. suitable ratio has to be maintained for admission of middle class and poor student also. - 23.
-The topic method in education should be interpreted as a - a. method of development of the syllabus in a subject - b. concentric approach of teaching the classroom a.
+The National Educational Policy of 1979, recommended also about the public schools - a. their uniqueness and traditions have to preserved the interests of the best talents of the country - b. they should be brought under laws and regulations of the government public education system - c. they must be allowed the autonomy that was bestowed on them by the past system of education - d. suitable ratio has to be maintained for admission of middle class and poor student also. - 23.
+The topic method in education should be interpreted - a. a method of development of the syllabus in a subject - b. a concentric approach of teaching the classroom - c. a substitute for the project method of teaching - d. a method suited better for arts subjects as compared to science subjects. - 24.
+Who has signed an MOU for Accreditation of Teacher education Institutions in India - a.
 NAAC&UGC b.
 NCTE&NAAC c.
 UGC&NCTE d.
-NCTE&IGNOW
+NCTE&IGNOW - 25.
+The primary duty of teacher is to - a) raise the intellectual standard of the students - b) improve the physical standard of the students - c) imbibe value system of the students - d) help all round development of the students